Mustafa Bayram

 Mustafa Bayram was the nephew of Ottoman admiral Selman Reis.
 After Selman Reis fell into a dispute with Hayreddin Barbarossa in 1528, he was murdered later on by Barbarossa.
-The two had fights because Selman Reis was relieved of the duty to lead the Ottoman Navy in the Red Sea and Indian Ocean.
+The two had fights because Selman Reis was relieved of the duty to lead the Ottoman Navy in the Red Sea and the Indian Ocean.
 However he refused to step down and continued to lead the navy.
 Nonetheless, the post had been given to Barbarossa.
 Before Selman Reis was killed, he had given an order to Mustafa Bayram and Hoca Sefer.
-Under Mustafa Bayram's supervision, they would go to Diu and help Bahadur Shah of Gujarat to fight against the Portuguese Empire.
+Under Mustafa Bayram's supervision, they would go to Diu and help Bahadur Shah of Gujarat fight against the Portuguese Empire.

 After Mustafa Bayram had received the order from Selman Reis, he did all necessary preparations and led his fleet to Diu with Hoca Sefer.
 Selman Reis could not trust anyone except Mustafa Bayram, his nephew, and Hoca Sefer, his disciple, because the Battle of Diu (1509) had not been successful and they had to return with a great victory.
-It was not only Diu and Bahadur Shah of Gujarat were in danger.
-Manuel I of Portugal threatened the whole Muslim world with destroying Mecca and Jeddah.
+It was not only Diu and Bahadur Shah of Gujarat who were in danger.
+Manuel I of Portugal had threatened the whole Muslim world with destroying Mecca and Jeddah.

 In the Siege of Diu (1531), Nuno da Cunha was leading the Portuguese Empire's navy and Mustafa Bayram was leading the Ottoman Empire's navy and the defenders of the Gujarat Sultanate.
 Mustafa Bayram had defended Diu and Bahadur Shah of Gujarat to be able to fulfill his uncle's, Selman Reis', last order with Hoca Sefer.
-The Portuguese Empire was in this way defeated by Muslim firepower.
+The Portuguese Empire was in this way defeated by the Muslim firepower.

 Mustafa Bayram refused all positions, assets and properties that they wanted to give him.
 He went back to Yemen and made his plan with Hoca Sefer to take revenge.
 Mustafa Bayram ordered his men to hunt down and kill Barbarossa although this plan seems to have failed as Barbarossa died peacefully in Istanbul in 1546.
 Then he claimed to be Selman Reis' successor.
 However the political situation forced him to abandon Yemen and disappear.
 Mustafa Bayram, the hero of Diu and the man who saved Islam's honor from Manuel I of Portugal, then sailed away and continued his life as a pirate.